alexander-cummings/rule34plus1/README.md

 # How To Use:

-just download and extract the ZIP files from https://github.com/rule34plus1/rule34plus1/releases/tag/beta_release then enable developer mode of chrome click "load unpack" in chrome extensions and select the "rule34pus1" FOLDER. and Done.
+just download and extract the ZIP files from https://github.com/rule34plus1/rule34plus1/releases/tag/beta_release then enable developer mode of chrome extensions click "load unpacked" in chrome extensions and select the "rule34pus1" FOLDER. and Done. enjoy!